PowerShellCrack/PSAVDDeploymentToolkit/README.md

 ![step5](/.images/a5_create_vm_image.jpg)

-# **application.json** breakdown
+## **application.json** breakdown

-This is an array of listed applications and the method for downloading them
+This is file contains a list applications and the method for downloading them and installing them

 Supported parameters are:

 - **enabled** – boolean. enables or disables this step entirely
 - **download** – boolean. enables or disables the download step
 - **appId** – guid.
 Use _New-Guid_ to get a guid,